ImpulsiviTyPaRRot/Velvettyr/README.md

 I also enjoy teasing / kinda bullying my close friends, so I guess that's a way u know I think you r cool and stuff :3 .
 Also I'd appreciate if you would never int w me when I am on DNI, I never am _(actually was once-)_ on DNI unless I am extremely upset, u mostly will find me on Dniuf _(Do not interact unless friend)_ or wh2i _(Whisper to interact)_

+ I am not native English, I may not understand everything u say and I'll most likely be silent or give you a short answer as I am 2 anxios 2 ask what u meant !

    I am in a good amount of fandoms, you can see them on my strawpage:

    https://cautionv.straw.page